bmcorser/_bmcorser.github.io/blog/2015/01/06/js-rochambeau.rst

 Of course, if the framework doesn’t extend to the full scope of my project, I will need to roll my own or integrate a smaller framework to fill the gap in the larger framework.

 I’d rather not do either of those things.

 Considerations
 ~~~~~~~~~~~~~~
-Only looking at frameworks that are similar in scope to my own will reduce the
+Only looking at frameworks that have the “right” scope will reduce the number
-number of attractive offers, but it’s unlikely that a single framework will
+of attractive offers, but it’s unlikely that a single framework will
 immediately emerge as the only possibility.

-Once we have a set of frameworks which are “good fit”, what things might be
+Once we have a set of frameworks which are a good fit, what things might be
 useful in finding out whether one framework is more or less useful than
 another?

-Here are some general considerations for assessing framework suitability:

   1. Batteries